Supporting young people as they serve the causes they care about

 Created in 2003 to help area youth develop their knowledge of philanthropy and engage in service learning, GABY has granted over $500,000 to more than 300 youth-led projects.

-During the 2019-2020 program year alone, the GABY board distributed grants to eight youth-led projects totaling of $6,300.
+During the 2019-2020 program year, the GABY board distributed grants to eight youth-led projects totaling of $6,300.
 The funding made possible environmental support projects, mental health campaigns, an outdoor youth camp, the creation of spaces for diverse populations, and opportunities to reduce waste and hydrate the community.